stephenberry/glaze/README.md

 // x is a reference to d in the structure s
 ```

+## JSON With Comments (JSONC)

+Comments are supported with the specification defined here: [JSONC](https://github.com/stephenberry/JSONC)

 # Additional Features

 - Binary messaging for maximum performance